Back to Parish & Company Home Page

 Market Commentary

-Today many investors are still heavily weighted in low quality equities, funds and long term bonds unprepared for a rising interest rate environment.
-Too often these same investments are recommended based upon the brokerage firms' goals rather than the clients specific needs and expectations.
+Today many investors are still heavily weighted in low quality equities, funds and long term bonds with weak fundamentals unprepared for a rising interest rate environment.
+Too often these same investments have been recommended based upon the brokerage firms' goals rather than the clients specific needs and expectations.

-This makes now an excellent time to have Parish & Company review your portfolio and determine if it is balanced, consists of high quality investments and is squarely focused upon income generation.
+This makes now an excellent time to have Parish & Company review your portfolio and determine if it is balanced, consists of high quality investments and is squarely focused upon income generation and your goals rather than your investment firms goals.

-Parish & Company is also now recognized internationally regarding the review of corporate financial matters, in particular mergers, inventory, taxation and compensation practices.
+Parish & Company is recognized internationally for its review of corporate financial matters, in particular mergers, inventory, taxation governance, and compensation practices.
 This includes detailed studies of Microsoft, AOL/Time Warner, Cisco Systems, Portland General Electric, Berkshire Hathaway, Weyerhaeuser and Citigroup, all of which have been widely used by major media outlets.

 This research is known for its consistently high quality and enables me to develop a global network of leading asset managers, financial analysts, regulators, business journalists and university professors.
 This is, I believe, a key advantage in working with Parish & Company.

-Similarly, in late 2000 I recommended selling all stocks and stock funds due to the accelerating breakdown in the integrity of corporate earnings as my focus shifted from balance to wealth preservation.
-Clients were therefore fully protected from losses during a very difficult period.
+This included recommending in late 2000 the sale of all stocks and stock funds due to the accelerating breakdown in the integrity of corporate earnings , in essence a strong shift to wealth preservation.
+Clients were therefore largely protected from losses during a very difficult period.
 There will always be creativity in reporting financial results, that is expected, but again this previous situation was one of historical significance.
 My focus remained on wealth preservation until the integrity and reliability of financial reports improved, the key date here was June 2003.
 At this time my orientation shifted back to one of "balance" as I began to again selectively add equities.

 I take great pride in serving my clients and enjoy my work.
 Thank you for visiting my web site and please do let me know if my services would be of interest.
 Best regards.